kmanc/unifi_network_setup/docs/vm_lab.md

 Then I created a new port group for my victim VMs and assigned that to the newly created virtual switch.

-Last (and maybe not necessarily - the jury is still out) I created a second VMKernel NIC and another new port group that I called the "Alt Management Network" set to the new virtual switch.
-This made the second virtual switch look pretty much exactly the same as the original one.

 ## Configuring the virtual machines (VLAN1)

 On my "normal" ESXi network, I wanted a few VMs: Kali Linux for offensive security, Ubuntu for general development, and a Windows 10 machine with no security applied (which would serve as my "way in" to the other network).

 ### Ubuntu